jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-3.md

 **In the lower ranks, the road to fortune is through virtue, but in the upper ranks, the road is through vice.**

-35 The candidates for fortune too frequently abandon virtue to attain this envied situation because the road to fortune is sometimes opposite from the road to virtue.
+{{< s v="35" >}} The candidates for fortune too frequently abandon virtue to attain this envied situation because the road to fortune is sometimes opposite from the road to virtue.

 The ambitious man thinks that the lustre of his future conduct will entirely cover the foulness of the steps he used to get there.
 He flatters himself that while he advances=
 - he will have so many ways to command mankind's respect, and